-- (a) Rank mobility by mother's education for mothers and sons - (b) Rank mobility by father's education for fathers and sons
+(a) Rank mobility by mother's education for mothers and sons

-- (c) Rank mobility by mother's education for mothers and daughters - (d) Rank mobility by father's education for fathers and daughters
+(c) Rank mobility by mother's education for mothers and (d) Rank mobility by daughters

+(d) Rank mobility by father's education for fathers and daughters

 Figure A.13 plots estimated regression lines from the weighted bivariate regressions of child rank on parent rank by parental education for each parent-child sample.
 Education refers to the parent's education level.
 In the sample with mothers, it refers to the mother's highest level of education in the most recently available survey.
 In the samples with fathers, it refers to father's highest level of education in the most recently available survey.
-The rank-rank slope, denoted by β , is the coefficient on parent income percentile.
-The expected rank at the 25th (or 75th) percentile, denoted by $p{25}(p{75})$, is the predicted rank from the rank-rank specification for a child with a parent at the 25th (or 75th) percentile of the parent income rank distribution.
+The rank-rank slope, denoted by $\beta$ , is the coefficient on parent income percentile.
+The expected rank at the 25th (or 75th) percentile, denoted by $p{25}(p{75})$ , is the predicted rank from the rank-rank specification for a child with a parent at the 25th (or 75th) percentile of the parent income rank distribution.
 Income percentile ranks are constructed from the time-averaged total family income measure after adjusting for age, family size and inflation and are ranked separately by gender within each generation.
 All regressions are weighted using the most recently available individual sampling weights of the child.
 Standard errors for the regression coefficients (in parentheses) are robust to heteroskedasticity and within-family correlation.